When is the Masters 2024? Guide including where to watch and LIV players

 Will Tiger Woods be playing?

 Yep.
-The five-times champion turned up at Augusta to start practising on Sunday and played an earlier practice round over the Easter weekend.
+The five-time champion turned up at Augusta to start practising on Sunday and played an earlier practice round over the Easter weekend.

 Woods continues to recover from the 2021 car crash that almost cost his right leg but his withdrawal from the second round of the LA Open in February – his first official event in 10 months – led to doubts he would appear at the season’s first major.